-Document format: Aside from the SF-424S, the IMLS Supplementary Information Form (including Abstract), and the IMLS Library Program Information Form, which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.
+Document format: Aside from the SF-424S and the IMLS Supplementary Information Form (including Abstract), which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.
 Please do not submit Word documents as your application will be rejected by Grants.gov.